Duncan-Sembeguya/Duncan-Sembeguya/README.md

 - 🌱 I’m currently learning ...R_Programming, Python
 - 💞️ I’m looking to collaborate on ...Projects
 - 📫 How to reach me ...duncansembeguya@gmail.com
+- This repository has projects that cover data proccessing, data cleaning, data analysis, data visualizations and data insights

 <!---
 Duncan-Sembeguya/Duncan-Sembeguya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.